 b) Loss of the allowance of unsecured credit for 12 months following such default

 c.
-A Member that has been declared in default of this Agreement for failing to: (i) make timely payments when due twice during any prior 12 month period, or (ii) adhere to PJM’s creditworthiness standards and credit policies, three times during any prior 12 month period, shall, except as provided for below, not be eligible to be reinstated as a Member to this Agreement and its membership rights pursuant to this Agreement shall be terminated in accordance with Section 4.1(c) of this Agreement, notwithstanding whether such default has been remedied.
+A Member that has been declared in default of this Agreement for failing to: (i) make timely payments when due twice during any prior 12 month period, or (ii) adhere to PJM’s creditworthiness standards and credit policies, three times during any prior 12 month period, shall, except as provided for in section 15.1.6(d) below, not be eligible to be reinstated as a Member to this Agreement and its membership rights pursuant to this Agreement shall be terminated in accordance with Operating Agreement, section 4.1(c), notwithstanding whether such default has been remedied.
 Furthermore:

-a) PJMSettlement shall close out and liquidate all of the Member’s current and forward positions in accordance with the provisions of this Agreement; and
+a) PJMSettlement shall close out and liquidate all of the Member’s current and forward positions in accordance with the provisions of this Agreement and the PJM Tariff; and

-b) A Member terminated in accordance with these provisions shall be precluded from seeking future membership under this Agreement;
+b) A Member terminated in accordance with these provisions, and all of its Principals, shall be precluded from seeking future membership in PJM under this Agreement in the name of the Member when it was terminated from PJM membership and/or through another entity or the same entity using a different name.

 d.
-A Member may appeal a determination made pursuant to the foregoing procedures utilizing PJM’s dispute resolution procedure as set forth in Schedule 5 of this Agreement, (provided, however, that a Member’s decision to utilize these procedures shall not operate to stay the ability of PJM to exercise any and all of its rights under this Agreement and the PJM Tariff) and may be reinstated provided that the Member can demonstrate the following:
+A Member may appeal a determination made pursuant to the foregoing procedures utilizing PJM’s dispute resolution procedure as set forth in Operating Agreement, Schedule 5, (provided, however, that a Member’s decision to utilize these procedures shall not operate to stay the ability of PJM to exercise any and all of its rights under this Agreement and the PJM Tariff) and may be reinstated provided that the Member can demonstrate the following:

 a) that it has otherwise consistently complied with its obligations under this Agreement and the PJM Tariff; and